smcgdub/Discover-Ireland-MS2-Project/testing.md

 NOTES ON TESTING

-1. The one warning on line 4 i have ignored.
+1. The one warning on line 2 i am aware of.
 This is for the weather widget that is displayed at the top of each page.
-I have followed the instructions from the weather widget provider and the code is correct.
+I have followed the instructions from the weather widget provider and can confirm my code is correct.
 The functionality of the widget has been tested thoroughly on each page and it is working exactly as intended.<br>

-2. JShint has listed "Two undefined variables" of YT and $.
-Again this is incorrect and i have ignored it.<br><br>
-2.1 The YT relates to the creation of a new YT.player for the YouTube videos.
-The code i have used is referenced direct from the Google YT Documentation.
-The YouTube videos have been tested thoroughly for functionality and they are all working perfectly and as expected.<br><br>
-2.2 The $ is the JQuery for the smooth page scroll function that happens when a user clicks on an item in the Navbar.
-Again this has been tested thoroughly for functionality and it is working perfectly and as expected.<br>

-3. The result of "One unused variable" for onYouTubeIframeAPIReady again is incorrect and i have ignored it.
-This is the function name given to create a new YouTube player and again is taken under instruction from the official YouTube documentation.
-Each player has been tested thoroughly for functionality and they are working perfectly and as expected

 >